Grendel (comics): Devil by the Deed

-As a backup story in his other series, Mage (1984–1986), appearing from issues 6 to 14, Wagner reworked and retold Hunter Rose's story in its entirety.
+As a backup story in his other series, Mage (1984–1986), appearing from issues #6 to 14, Wagner reworked and retold Hunter Rose's story in its entirety.
 It was collected by Comico in 1986.
 A new edition, recolored by Bernie Mireault, was published by Dark Horse in 1993.
 In 2007, it was released in hardcover colored only in black, white, and red.

-An experiment in illustrated fiction, the panels combine to form something of a static whole on each page, often likened to a stained-glass window.
-Each page is both one picture and several images, arranged much less sequentially than in typical comic book narrative.
-All of its text appears in accompanying captions, presented as excerpts from a biographical book about Hunter Rose.
+In 2023, a "Master's Edition" was released by Dark Horse Comics, expanding the story from 37 pages to 120.

 The story begins with an extraordinarily gifted boy named Eddie.
 Because victory in his endeavors comes so easily, it all seems meaningless.
 In despair, he throws a world-championship fencing match and becomes romantically involved with Jocasta Rose, a trainer twice his age.
 When Jocasta dies, Eddie leaves behind his life and takes on two new identities: Hunter Rose, successful novelist and socialite, and Grendel, elegant costumed assassin and later crime boss.
 Grendel is hunted relentlessly by Argent, a several hundred year old Native American man-wolf cursed with a thirst for violence.
 Argent works with the police in an effort to turn his curse to good.

 Hunter Rose later adopts Stacy Palumbo, the young daughter of a mobster he killed.
 Stacy also befriends Argent.
 Hunter is a loving father to Stacy, but she betrays him to Argent when she discovers that he is Grendel.
 Grendel and the wolf fight on the roof of a Masonic temple.
-The battle results with Argent's paralysis and Grendel's death and unmasking.
+The battle results in Argent's paralysis and Grendel's death and unmasking.
 The police discover Stacy's role in this incident and that she murdered a governess to prevent interference with her plan.
 Developing severe psychological problems, Stacy is committed to a mental hospital until adulthood.
 After she is released, she marries her psychiatrist, but on their wedding night he rapes her and then commits suicide.
 The traumatic experience is enough that Stacy returns to institutionalization for the rest of her life.
 After she returns to the institution, she gives birth to a daughter named Christine Spar.

 Christine Spar later publishes a biography of Hunter Rose and his life as Grendel, the source of the excerpts seen throughout the comics, which she entitles "Devil by the Deed".
 It becomes a bestseller and makes Grendel a pop culture icon.